Small-time asymptotics for a general local-stochastic volatility model with a jump-to-default: curvature and the heat kernel expansion: Introduction

 \bs

 In Theorem \ref{thm:SmallTCallsOTM}, we give the main result of the article - a small-time expansion for non at-the-money call options under the aforementioned model.
-This effectively sharpens the result obtained in \cite{FJ11} and relaxes the assumption of bounded volatility to allow for more realistic tail behaviour (e.g. moment explosions).
-The proof follows the steps of Paulot \cite{Pau10} but with full rigour - we use Laplace's method to integrate the two-dimensional heat kernel with respect to Lebesgue measure multiplied by the local volatility squared to compute a small-time expansion for $\frac{1}{dx}\mathbb{E}(\sigma(X_t)^2 Y_t^2 1_{X_t \in dx})$ where $Y_t$ is the volatility and $X_t$ is the log forward price.
+This effectively sharpens the result obtained in \cite{FJ11} and relaxes the assumption of bounded volatility to allow for more realistic tail behaviour (e.g.\ moment explosions). \bl{Our model setup can include an extended SABR-type model with $\rho=0$ and an affine mean-reverting drift coefficient and $\beta$ parameter equal to 1, and the exponential Ornstein-Uhlenbeck model (see Table \ref{table:sv})}.
+The proof follows the steps of Paulot \cite{Pau10} but with full rigour\ja{.
+W}e use Laplace's method to integrate the two-dimensional heat kernel with respect to Lebesgue measure multiplied by the local volatility squared to compute a small-time expansion for $\frac{1}{dx}\mathbb{E}(\sigma(X_t)^2 Y_t^2 1_{X_t \in dx})$ where $Y_t$ is the volatility and $X_t$ is the log forward price.
 The tail integrals are dealt with using the Davies \cite{Dav88} upper bound for the heat kernel on a Riemannian manifold with Ricci curvature bounded from below combined with a gauge transformation.
-We then use the Tanaka-Meyer formula to estimate the price of a call option in terms of $\frac{1}{dx}\mathbb{E}(\sigma(X_t)^2 Y_t^2 1_{X_t \in dx})$ by integrating over time from zero to the maturity of the option, and using well known asymptotic results for the standard Normal distribution function.
-This trick using the gauge transformation only works when $\rho=0$, unless we impose a specific functional form for the drift of the volatility process and we assume that the local volatility function $\sigma(x)$ is constant (see subsection \ref{subsection:RhoNotZero} for details on this); in particular we show that SABR model with $\beta=1,\rho \le 0$ can still be handled using this trick, and as far we know, this is the first rigorous analysis of the small-time correction term for implied volatility under SABR model (the leading order term is computed using viscosity solutions in \cite{BBF2}).
+We then use the Tanaka-Meyer formula to estimate the price of a call option in terms of $\frac{1}{dx}\mathbb{E}(\sigma(X_t)^2 Y_t^2 1_{X_t \in dx})$ by integrating over time from zero to the maturity of the option, and using well known asymptotic results for the standard \ja{n}ormal distribution function.
+This trick using the gauge transformation only works when $\rho=0$, unless we impose a specific functional form for the drift of the volatility process and we assume that the local volatility function $\sigma(x)$ is constant (see subsection \ref{subsection:RhoNotZero} for details on this)\ja{. }In particular we show that SABR model with $\beta=1,\rho \le 0$ can still be handled using this trick.
+To the best of our knowledge, this is the first rigorous analysis of the small-time correction term for implied volatility under SABR model (the leading order term is computed using viscosity solutions in \cite{BBF2}).

 \bs In Appendix \ref{section:CalculatingA}, we discuss how to explicitly compute the drift correction term that appears in the Bellaiche expansion, and when there is no local volatility component, this term takes an especially simple form.
 In principle, we can also formally derive a similar expansion for at-the-money call options, for which the small-time behaviour is qualitatively different, but this requires knowledge of the next term in Bellaiche heat kernel expansion (which is not given by Bellaiche), and we do not have a published reference for this next term, aside from slides by Laurence \cite{Laur08}, so we defer the details for future work.